 There are multiple things you can ask for.
 Ask and you shall receive!!

-2) Focus on Interests not Positions
+2. Focus on Interests Not Positions

 Most negotiation (work, business, family) are centered around the parties’ positions, in other words, their egos & feelings.
 Both parties want to win, sometimes at the expense of the other.
 Sometimes, we just want to win the deal for the sake of winning.

-These dynamics is also common in the Job Hunting Process- in the case of Employers and Candidates this is evident; Employers sometimes have an attitude that they owe the candidate everything – they are paying the candidate money, they will be training him/her and also teaching them skills – so they think they need to have the upper hand.
+These dynamics are also common in the Job Hunting Process- in the case of Employers and Candidates this is evident; Employers sometimes have an attitude that they owe the candidate everything – they are paying the candidate money, they will be training him/her and also teaching them skills – so they think they need to have the upper hand.
 This is very common.
 In many cases, this hampers the chances of finding the most suitable person for the job.

 Focusing on Interests means choosing to focus on each other’s interests.
 The Candidate wants a job that pays him/her well and also provides him an opportunity to make a meaningful contribution, thus advancing his career.
 The Employer wants someone who needs someone who is independent, has a strong work ethic and can get the work done (having key members on the team is critical for the survival & success of the company).

 Once each side decides what each other’s interests are, then the negotiation process becomes easier.
 The conversation can be shifted towards talking about interests.
 For example, a hiring manager has indicated that he wants to hire someone who will require very little ramp-up since the hiring manager does not have the time or resources.

 If the candidate can understand this negotiation concept, and prove to the hiring manager that he is a quick learner, and has the relevant experience, he can present a strong case on why he is the best fit.
 The Hiring Manager will now have the confidence to present an offer to this candidate.
 The candidate’s interest in working for the company may be because of what the organization represents.